gopita/Cafeteria/README.md

 # Cafeteria
-Cafeteria's Bill Project in C
+Project I did for university in C language that gets user orders and save them in a text file.